SuhasR3/Sales-Forecast-with-Seasonal-ARIMA/README.md

 ![Python Version](https://img.shields.io/badge/python-3.7%2B-blue.svg)

 ## Overview
 This project demonstrates the application of the **ARIMA (AutoRegressive Integrated Moving Average), Seasonal ARIMA** models to forecast sales trends using time series data and is built in Python.
+The results were compared against a Convolutional Neural Network.

 ## Features
 - **End-to-End Pipeline**: From data import to future predictions.